aaditaggarwal26/StandardCyborgSDK/TrueDepthFusion/README.md

 # TrueDepthFusion

-Our internal testing app, that we use for testing and running the reconstruction algorithm in the framework `StandardCyborgFusion` in iOS, on the phone.
+Our internal testing app, that we use for testing and running the reconstruction algorithm in the framework `RHLwoundcare` in iOS, on the phone.

 ## How to mesh a pointcloud